google/caliban/docs/cli/caliban_cloud.rst

                            pass through.

 ..
 NOTE:: To use ``caliban cloud`` you'll need to make sure your machine is configured for Cloud access.
-To verify, :doc:`getting_started/cloud`.
+To verify that you're set up, visit :doc:`../getting_started/cloud`.

 Specifically, you'll need to make sure the following environment variables are
 set:

 * ``$PROJECT_ID``\ : The ID of the Cloud project where you'll be submitting jobs.
 * ``$GOOGLE_APPLICATION_CREDENTIALS``\ : a local path to your JSON Cloud